apache/datafusion/docs/source/contributor-guide/branching_model.md

 This is problematic when making breaking changes to dependencies such as `arrow-rs` or `sqlparser` and then making corresponding changes in DataFusion.

 One solution to this problem is to use feature branches.
-For example, support that the latest `sqlparser` crate is version 0.20 and there are multiple breaking changes in sqlparser main branch since that release.
+For example, suppose that the latest `sqlparser` crate is version 0.20 and there are multiple breaking changes in `sqlparser` main branch since that release.
 We can create a `sqlparser-0.21` branch in DataFusion and raise PRs against that branch, going through the usual review and approval process.